Fractional diffusion without disorder in two dimensions

-where $K_{\alpha}$ is the generalized diffusion coefficient, $D$ is the Riemann-Liouville fractional operator and $x$ is a position on the loop-erased walk.
+where $K_{\alpha}$ is the generalized diffusion coefficient, $D_t$ is the Riemann-Liouville fractional operator acting on the spatial derivative of $P(x,t)$ and $x$ is a position on the loop-erased walk.
 From the above equation we get $\langle r^2 \rangle \sim t^{\beta}$ which agrees well with our numerics in fig. \ref{Fig2}(a).